 Test and trace FAQs

 The test and trace process and any resulting requirement to self-isolate will trigger SSP (where the person qualifies for SSP).
 Contractual sick pay may also need to be considered.
-More FAQs below on self-isolation.
+More FAQs above on self-isolation.

 Quarantine rules FAQs